Should Beginner Golfers Use a Driver?

 4. Forgiveness Isn’t Always Enough

-Modern drivers include technology that helps with off-center hits, but they can’t fix poor fundamentals.
-Even with adjustable features and larger sweet spots, beginners will still struggle if they don’t have consistent technique.
+Modern drivers help with off-centre hits, but can’t fix poor fundamentals.
+Even with new features, beginners struggle without a consistent technique.

 5. Course Management Is Key